Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: Matching in Observational Studies: Review

 An extensive, occasionally contentious literature discusses variable selection for propensity score models.
 This literature begins with Rubin and Thomas, who advised erring on the side of inclusiveness, striving to exclude only those covariates that a consensus of researchers believe to be unrelated to each outcome variable \citeyearpar[\S~2.3]{rubin:thom:1996}; Rosenbaum's \citeyearpar[p.76]{rosenbaum:2002} view is similar.
 Later contributions argued that including variables only weakly related to outcomes may increase the mean squared error (MSE) of effect estimation \citep{brookhart2006variable,austin2011introduction}.
-These additional losses can in principle take the form of bias, not only variance, even if the MSE-increasing variable was determined in advance of treatment assignment \citep{greenland2003qbc,sjolander2009propensity,pearl2009letter}, although case studies suggest these types of bias are often small \citep{liu2012implications,ding2015adjust}.
+These additional losses can in principle take the form of bias, not only variance, even if the MSE-increasing variable was determined in advance of treatment assignment \citep{greenland2003qbc,sjolander2009propensity,pearl2009letter}.
+Most recently, \citet{steiner2015bias} argued via case study for including all available covariates, unless ``strong substantive theory'' (p.
+573) suggests the presence of bias-amplifying covariates; ideally, researchers should include covariates from multiple domains, with each domain including as many covariates as possible. \citet{pimentel2016constructed} suggested conducting two analyses, each matching on a different set of covariates.
 Methods attempting to limit the MSE penalty by limiting propensity modeling variables to those that correlate with observed outcomes have been met with criticism of a different nature: In Rubin's view, in order to maximize objectivity, during matching researchers should keep outcome measurements in a virtual locked box, only to emerge once the matching structure and other study design elements have been determined \citep{rubin2008objective}.